EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 **SITE\_ATOM\_RELAX**).

 The format shown is consistent with rule 4 above.
-Questaal programs also accept the following format for repeated inputs in **SITE** and **SPEC** categories
+You can also use the following format for repeated inputs in **SITE** and **SPEC** categories:

     SITE    ATOM=C1  POS= 0          0   0    RELAX=1
             ATOM=A1  POS= 0          0   5/8  RELAX=0
             ATOM=C1  POS= 1/sqrt(3)  0   1/2

-In the latter format the contents of **SITE\_ATOM** are delimited by either the _next_ occurence of this tag, or by the end-of-category, whichever occurs first.
+In the latter format the contents of **SITE\_ATOM** are delimited by either the _next_ occurence of this tag within the same category, or by the end-of-category, whichever occurs first.